M3-org/base-meshes/README.md

 # base-meshes

-CC0 grey box game dev assets derived from https://thebasemesh.com that can be used as an asset pallet

-Drag and drop into platforms that support drag n' drop editing (hyperfy.io, webaverse, janusweb, etc)
+100% free CC0 game dev assets derived from https://thebasemesh.com and converted into glTF binary as an asset pallet.
+Every model is made to real-world scale and comes with basic UVs.
+You can drag and drop from the github pages into platforms that support drag n' drop real-time editing (https://hyperfy.io, [webaverse](https://github.com/webaverse-studios), [janusweb](https://github.com/jbaicoianu/janusweb), etc).

 Link: https://m3-org.github.io/base-meshes/